-Except in extraordinary circumstances as outlined by the state, students will not be able to withdraw from courses taken for high school credit after the 20th day of school (10th day on a semester block).
+Except in extraordinary circumstances as outlined by the state, students will not be able to withdraw from Math 3 after the 20^{th} day of school (10^{th} day on a semester block).

 Science (30082Y0)

 Traditional laboratory experiences provide opportunities to demonstrate how science is constant, historic, probabilistic, and replicable.
 Although there are no fixed steps that all scientists follow, scientific investigations usually involve collections of relevant evidence, the use of logical reasoning, the application of imagination to devise hypotheses, and explanations to make sense of collected evidence.
 Student engagement in scientific investigation provides background for understanding the nature of scientific inquiry.
 In addition, the science process skills necessary for inquiry are acquired through active experience.
 The process skills support development of reasoning and problem-solving ability and are the core of scientific methodologies.